Information on laws that have been put in place to help harmonise occupational health and safety across Australia.

 Model Work Health and Safety Act

-The Model Work Health and Safety Act is the result of extensive consultation and was released for public comment in September 2009.
-It was endorsed by the Workplace Relations Ministers' Council on 11 December 2009 and finalised in June 2011.
+The Model Work Health and Safety Act (the model WHS Act) commenced on 1 January 2012 after extensive consultation and public comment in September 2009.
+It was then endorsed by the Workplace Relations Ministers' Council on 11 December 2009 and finalised in June 2011.

 Commonwealth Work Health and Safety Act

-The Commonwealth Work Health and Safety Act implements the Model Work Health and Safety Act in the Commonwealth jurisdiction, helping to form a system of nationally harmonised work health and safety laws.
+The Commonwealth’s Work Health and Safety Act 2011 (the WHS Act) implements the model WHS Act in the Commonwealth jurisdiction, helping to form a system of nationally harmonised work health and safety laws.

 An exposure draft of the Commonwealth Work Health and Safety Bill was released for public comment in May 2011.
 A copy of the Issues Paper is available.